brendanjmeade/result_manager/README.md

 `bokeh serve --show result_manager.py`

 In order to get map styling, create a Mapbox account and do the following:
-Run this command 'cp mapbox_token.py.template mapbox_token.py'
+- Run this command `cp mapbox_token.py.template mapbox_token.py`
-Add your mapbox api key to 'mapbox_token.py'
+- Add your mapbox api key to 'mapbox_token.py'